Stour Valley Restore banner

 Species recovery

 Working with conservation organisations, landowners and communities, we’ll deliver projects benefitting priority species, including control of invasive species.
-We’ll deliver community projects, including volunteer-led surveys to inform species-focused habitat creation.
-Example: working with partners to reverse the decline of turtle doves.
+We’ll deliver community projects, including hands on conservation and volunteer surveys.
+The species we are focusing on include water voles, turtle doves, pollinator insects, hedgehogs, house martins, toads, beavers, migratory fish, and the super-rare Fisher’s estuarine moth.

 Heritage and landscape

 Engaging people with the Stour Valley’s landscape heritage, particularly its neglected aspects.
-Promoting understanding of the significant role of this landscape in UK history will be a central outcome, alongside site-specific activity.
-Example: new trails about the importance of the Wantsum Channel as a gateway to Britain.
+Promoting understanding of the significant role of this landscape, particularly the Wantsum Channel, in Britain’s history will be a central outcome, alongside site-specific activity.

 Learning and creativity

 Activities will deliver environmental education and arts-based programmes.
-This theme will particularly focus on urban audiences, removing barriers for people who may not usually engage with heritage.
-Example: educational activities for schools about the importance of water saving.
+There will be learning actvities in nature for schools and community groups of all kinds will work with artists on digtital and environmental art and creativity.
+This theme will particularly focus on removing barriers for people who may not usually engage with heritage.

 Access and visiting